Lucas-Curran/BPArty/README.md

 for the BPA Software Engineering event (2021)

 Compilation/Building directions:

-	Unzip the BPARTY file from google drive bpa-game holds all the files necessary to run the program there is a jar file there to double click, however it is not set up with the database, so the full experience is accessed through the compiler.

 	For Eclipse:

 	When all the files are integrated, add the jar files to the classpath, by going to